Steward’s Ship Sinking

 A couple of years before retiring, I finally visited Carney Hospital.
 I thought of Felicia each time I was at Carney to do some work in the hospital’s data center.
 When I knew Felicia, Carney was an independent Catholic hospital.
 It later became part of the Caritas Christi Health Care system.
 When Caritas ran into financial trouble a private equity firm took it over, and created Steward Health Care.
 Steward is a customer of my former employer, in which I continue to hold a financial stake that is sizeable only on a personal basis.

-That’s my very long introduction to this item from last night’s CBS Evening News, where you will see a brief view of Carney.
+That’s my very long introduction to this item from last night’s CBS Evening News, where you will see a brief view of Carney, which is now a nursing home.

 Felicia did become a nurse.
 She left Boston proper and lives a couple of towns away.
 Instead of marrying a doctor, she married a state trooper.